MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-guide-macos.md

 It's recommended you create policies that update your devices.
 It's not recommended to put this responsibility on end users.

 By default, users receive notifications and/or see the latest updates available on their devices (Settings > General > Software Updates).
 Users can choose to download and install updates whenever they want.

-They can also change the update behavior using the Automatic Updates feature on the device (Settings > Software Updates).
-These features change the way that macOS checks for and installs updates.
+They can also change the update behavior using the Automatic Updates feature on the device (Settings > Software Updates):

 ??
 We should replace this screenshot with one that has a white background. ??